dszp/NetSapiensAPI/README.md

 A PowerShell module for interacting with the NetSapiens API to manage subscribers, devices, addresses, and call queues.

+This module requires PowerShell 7.0 or later, but should be cross-platform.

 ## Installation

 Place the `NetSapiensAPI` module folder next to your script files if not installing through official PowerShell means.
 The module is required to be in the same directory as any scripts using it.